magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**— _Not set_
 -  **Version**—Magento 2.1.4 and later

-Skips static content deployment during the build phase.
+Skips static content deployment during the deploy phase.

-If you are already deploying static content during the build phase with [Configuration Management]({{page.baseurl}}/cloud/live/sens-data-over.html), you may want to turn it off for a quick build test.

-We do not recommend using this option, because running static content deployment during the deployment phase can greatly increase deployment times and downtime for your live site.
+We recommend using this option, because running static content deployment during the deployment phase can greatly increase deployment times and downtime for your live site.

 ### `STATIC_CONTENT_EXCLUDE_THEMES`